utilitywarehouse/kafka-cluster-config/prod-aws/kafka-shared-msk/README.md

 1. topic and consumer groups naming: prefix the names with the name of your team and use `-` for names separation in the prefix.
 Examples: **data-infra.internal.bill_fulfilled**, **data-infra.bills-total-api-reader** where **data-infra** is the name of the team.
    This will make it easier to define access in the kafka-ui ([dev](https://kafka-ui.dev.uw.systems/) and [prod](https://kafka-ui.prod.uw.systems/) )
 2. consider the number of partitions for a topic.
 In Amazon MSK the total number of partitions influences the cost.
 See [RFC](https://wiki.uw.systems/posts/amazon-msk-managed-kafka-9kjst9t5#h97za-msk)
+3. use the zstd compression for topics
+4. in MSK topics should have the replication factor set to 3
+5. if you need to keep the data longer than 3 days, consider using [tiered storage](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html), and you need to decide how much of your data needs to be on the local hot storage.
+[Here](https://github.com/utilitywarehouse/kafka-cluster-config/blob/07f9b2be2c02aef072fe3900c3d4ee86fb0e282c/dev-aws/kafka-shared-msk/data-infra/data-infra.tf#L1-L16) is an example
+6. Amazon MSK doesn't support tiered storage for compacted topics.
+Check the [limitations](https://docs.aws.amazon.com/msk/latest/developerguide/msk-tiered-storage.html#msk-tiered-storage-constraints) for more details

+When migrating to the MSK cluster, please consider also the following:
+1. the number of partitions in MSK needs to be the same as in the source cluster.
+2. the retention period in MSK needs to be the same as in the source cluster when migrating (we've experienced some issues when those did not match upon migration).
+If this needs changed you can do it either before or after the migration.

 ## Structure
 Each child folder contains a Terraform module for a team with the shared kafka resources for that team.